Quantum asymptotic spectra of graphs and non-commutative graphs, and quantum Shannon capacities: Introduction

 \subsubsection{Overview of our results}

 In this paper, we extend the study of the asymptotic spectrum of graphs to the quantum domain.
-We introduce three new asymptotic spectra: \begin{itemize} \item the asymptotic spectrum of graphs with respect to the quantum cohomomorphism preorder \item the asymptotic spectrum of graphs with respect to entanglement-assisted cohomomorphism preorder \item the asymptotic spectrum of non-commutative graphs with respect to the entanglement-assisted cohomomorphism preorder. \end{itemize} We prove that the preorders in these scenarios are Strassen preorders.
-This allows us to apply Strassen's spectral theorem to obtain a dual characterization of the corresponding Shannon capacities and asymptotic preorders in terms of their asymptotic spectra, respectively.
-We then perform a study of the relations among the three new asymptotic spectra and the asymptotic spectrum of graphs of~\cite{zuiddam2018asymptotic}.
-The bounds on the several Shannon capacities that have appeared in the literature we fit into the corresponding asymptotic spectra.
+We introduce three new asymptotic spectra: \begin{itemize} \item the asymptotic spectrum of graphs $\bX(\cG,\leq_q)$ with respect to the quantum cohomomorphism preorder \item the asymptotic spectrum of graphs $\bX(\cG,\leq_*)$ with respect to entanglement-assisted cohomomorphism preorder \item the asymptotic spectrum of non-commutative graphs $\bX(\cS,\leq_*)$ with respect to the entanglement-assisted cohomomorphism preorder. \end{itemize} We prove that the preorders in these scenarios are Strassen preorders.
+This allows us to apply Strassen's spectral theorem to obtain characterizations of these asymptotic preorders in terms of their asymptotic spectra and dual characterizations of the corresponding Shannon capacities, respectively.
+We then exhibit elements in these quantum asymptotic spectra and study their relations with the asymptotic spectrum of graphs of~\cite{zuiddam2018asymptotic}.
+More precisely: \begin{itemize} \item We prove that the Lov\'asz theta function $\vartheta$ belongs to $\bX(\cG,\leq_*)$ (Theorem~\ref{thm: elements in leq_*}), which is contained in $\bX(\cG,\leq_q)$. \item We prove that in addition, the complement of the projective rank and the fractional Haemers bounds $\cH_f^\C$ and $\cH_f^\R$ belong to $\bX(\cG,\leq_q)$, while the fractional clique cover number $\overline{\chi}_f$ and the fractional Haemers bound $\cH_f^{\F_q}$ over certain finite field $\F_q$ do not belong to $\bX(\cG,\leq_q)$ (Theorem~\ref{thm: element in leq q}). \item We prove that a quantum version of the Lov\'asz theta function, introduced in~\cite{duan2013}, belongs to $\bX(\cS,\leq_*)$ (Theorem~\ref{quantum lovasz theta}).
+Moreover, there is a surjective map from $\bX(\cS,\leq_*)$ to $\bX(\cG,\leq_*)$ (Theorem~\ref{surje}). \end{itemize}